 Brands have been focused on CX for years but how do you continue its consistency during inevitable organisational change?
-Billy Williams, our Head of Digital, explains why CXM is the answer and draws on the world of sport for inspiration.
+We explain why CXM is the answer and draws on the world of sport for inspiration.

 I think the term ‘customer experience management’ (CXM) is widely under used across all industries.
 Customer experience has long been the focus of companies, especially ones which have shifted to outcome and customer led teams.
 Yet even within these teams there is very little discussion of customer experience management.
 So why is this?